 Image

-Improved brain and lung development.
+Improved brain, heart, and lung development

 Image

-Stronger immune system.
+Stronger immune system

 Image

-Higher chance of healthy birthweight.
+Higher chance of healthy birth weight and growth in childhood

 Image